sourcegraph/about/content/blogposts/2023/cheating-is-all-you-need.md

 - You tweak the last 20% by hand.
 <br/>

 How much of a productivity increase is that?
-Well jeepers, if you’re only doing 1/5th the work, then you are… punches buttons on calculator watch… **five times as productive.** 😲
+Well jeepers, if you’re only doing 1/5th the work, then you are… *punches buttons on calculator watch*… **five times as productive.** 😲

-When was the last time you got a 5x productivity boost from anything that didn’t involve some sort of chemicals?
+When was the last time you got a 5x productivity boost from *anything* that didn’t involve some sort of chemicals?

 I’m serious.
 I just don’t get people.
-How can you not appreciate the historic change happening right now?
+How can you not appreciate the *historic* change happening right now?

 OK time to get concrete.
 I’m already on page 7, and my last attempt at this blog ran 25+ pages and languished for weeks.